 To alleviate the aforementioned limitations, we propose a Deep Unfolding Network with Spatial Alignment (DUN-SA) framework in this paper.
-Specifically, we first derive a novel joint alignment-reconstruction model, in which a cross-modal spatial alignment term is developed to compensate for misalignment between modalities.
+Specifically, we first derive a novel joint alignment-reconstruction model, in which an aligned cross-modal prior term is developed to compensate for misalignment between modalities.
 Subsequently, we relax it into cross-modal spatial alignment and multi-modal reconstruction tasks, and propose an optimization algorithm for these two tasks.
 Concretely, we use the gradient-based algorithm for spatial alignment and the Half-Quadratic Splitting (HQS) algorithm for reconstruction.
 By alternately optimizing the two tasks, we solve this model.
-Further, we unfold the iterative steps of the proposed algorithm and design corresponding network modules.
+Further, we unfold the iterative stages of the proposed algorithm and design corresponding network modules.
 Finally, we propose an end-to-end, deep unfolding network with interpretability.
-The main contributions of this paper are as follows: \begin{itemize} \item We propose a novel joint alignment-reconstruction model for multi-modal MRI reconstruction, in which a cross-modal spatial alignment term is developed to compensate for misalignment between modalities.
+The main contributions of this paper are as follows: \begin{itemize} \item We propose a novel joint alignment-reconstruction model for multi-modal MRI reconstruction, in which an aligned cross-modal prior term is developed to compensate for misalignment between modalities while learning inter-modality prior.
 Utilizing gradient-based and HQS techniques, we design an optimization algorithm to alternately solve this model.